tesujimath/letters-to-amy/content/post/the-shoes-of-the-gospel-of-peace/index.md

 Here are two thoughts, however, that I have had.
 May they encourage your heart.

 Firstly, the armour of God is all about being prepared for battle.
 Doesn't the gospel of peace seem to be somewhat at odds with that?
 I was prompted to reread Lieutenant Colonel Tim Collins' rousing eve-of-battle speech in the Iraq War.
-It is not long, but too much to include here in its entirety — I encourage you to look it up.
+It is not long, but too much to include here in its entirety⸺I encourage you to look it up.
 I was struck by the juxtaposition of ferocity and compassion, of the warrior on a mission of mercy.

 {{< quote author="Lieutenant Colonel Tim Collins" source="Fort Blair Mayne, Kuwait, 19 March 2003" url="https://www.royal-irish.com/stories/lieutenant-colonel-tim-collins-eve-of-battle-speech" >}}
 “We go to liberate, not to conquer.
 We will not fly our flags in their country.
 We are entering Iraq to free a people and the only flag which will be flown in that ancient land is their own.